• Use Cases

 IntegrationEmail / Marketing destination

-Resend logoResend Integration - Send Transactional Emails from Product Events
+Resend logoResend Integration - Transactional Emails from Product Events

 Meshes routes product events into Resend through segment membership changes and template-based email sends.
 That means one signup event can send the welcome email immediately while CRM and lifecycle tools update in parallel from the same Meshes delivery layer.